Introduction

 match

-now we can store the accepted names into a variable to easily pass them to the next functions
+!
+IMPORTANT: Now we can store the accepted names into a variable (accepted_names) to easily pass them to the other functions of the package

 accepted_names <- match$accepted_name